LAVA: Explainability for Unsupervised Latent Embeddings: Methodology

-The formulation of AMF enables modules to overlap across localities.
-Crucially, as correlations or measures of associations more broadly cannot be considered additive, we avoid summing correlations and instead use a per element maximum function.
-This allows modules to contribute potentially overlapping subpatterns of correlations without direct interaction in the reconstruction.
-To that effect, we reconstruct each correlation $j$ of each locality $i$ by taking the maximum of the modules' corresponding correlation values multiplied by the presences of those module at locality $i$:
+\textbf{AMF formulation.} The formulation of AMF enables modules to overlap across localities.
+Crucially, as correlations or measures of association more broadly cannot be considered additive, we avoid summing correlations and instead use a per element maximum function.
+This allows modules to contribute overlapping subpatterns of correlations without direct interaction in the reconstruction.
+To that effect, we reconstruct each correlation $j$ of each locality $i$ by taking the maximum of the modules' corresponding correlation values multiplied by the presences of those modules at locality $i$:

 where $\odot$ is the Hadamard product and single letter subscripts indicate matrix rows.
-The reconstruction of the entire locality $i$ can then be written as a per element maximum across products of the locality's presence values and the modules (Figure~\ref{fig:module_extraction}a):
+The reconstruction of a locality $i$ can then be written as a per element maximum across products of the modules and their presences in locality $i$ (Figure~\ref{fig:module_extraction}a):

 where $j$ is the index of a single correlation.
 Similarly, across all $\ell$ localities, we can take the per element maximum of $M$ matrices (Figure \ref{fig:module_extraction}b), defined for some module $m$ as: